 About The Airport

-Aarhus Airport is 2019's Airport of the Year - awarded by ERA, the European regional airline association and in 2018 was Scandinavia's fastest growing airport.
-We serve Aarhus, the second largest city of Denmark and fifth largest in Scandinavia with almost 1.4 million people in the metropolitan area.
-The largest non-capital city in the Nordic region and Denmark's fastest growing economy, home to a large number of world-leader global corporations in sectors such as wind energy, engineering, food and agri-tech, agri-science, fashion and retail, architectural design, data management and many more among over 33,000 registered companies in the area.
+Aarhus Airport serves Aarhus, the second largest city of Denmark and fifth largest customer catchment in the Nordic region with almost 1.4 million people.
+The largest non-capital Scandinavian city and metropolitan area, Aarhus is home to Denmark's fastest growing economy with a large number of world-leader global corporations in sectors such as wind energy, engineering, food and agri-tech, bio-science, fashion and retail, architectural design, data management and many more among over 33,000 registered companies in the area.
 Aarhus also hosts the largest academic sector in Scandinavia and the fastest growing inbound tourism visitor economy.

-Home to around 60,000 students in the city's higher education institutions, Aarhus University itself ranks in the world's top 100 while the city of Aarhus is also among the world's top 100 conference destinations.
+Home to around 60,000 students in the city's higher education institutions, Aarhus University itself ranks in the world's top 100 while the city of Aarhus ranks among the world's top 100 conference and meeting destinations.
 Several leading research innovation hubs include the Navitas waterfront R&D complex as well as INCUBA and Katrinjeberg, covering specialities in cleantech, food-tech, ICT and healthcare, with the New Aarhus University Hospital set to be northern Europe's largest upon completion - and 10th largest in the world.
 Cited as the fastest growing Nordic business sector and Europe's best new business environment, regularly considered among the world's best and most competitve markets, a 2016 partnership between Apple and Aarhus University is the largest ever inward investment initiative in Denmark valued at $1bn in data and research facilities: 'Business Region Aarhus' sustained economic success necessitates direct routes to European destinations and global connectivity beyond.

-Aarhus has been 2017's European Capital of Culture and in 2018 is host to the World Sailing Championships and Volvo Ocean Race, and 2019 hosts the Tall Ships Race finale, with the Ocean Race visiting again in 2022.
+Aarhus has been 2017's European Capital of Culture, in 2018 hosted the World Sailing Championships and Volvo Ocean Race, and 2019 hosted the Tall Ships Race finale, with the Ocean Race visiting again in 2022.

 In terms of economic and socio-economic scale, the quality of our catchment area is the highest in Denmark, with average disposable income 3.4% above that of Copenhagen.
 Aarhus handles almost 70% of all Danish imports and exports as well as cruise ships in its city centre deepwater harbour with 12m tonne annual freight capacity, among the largest in Scandinavia.
 Aarhus also hosts approx 55% of the Danish international design and architecture industry, has the fastest growing and youngest population base in Denmark, the highest % employment rate and the highest share of economically-active young adults.
 Aarhus is a leader and pace-setter among Scandinavia's fastest developing markets and the only Danish city surpassing a sustained projected growth rate of up to 15%